UK Stocks - Factors to watch on Thursday Oct 22

 * FOXTONS - British estate agent Foxtons said on Thursday that the number of sales in the prime central London property market was taking time to recover due to price rises and increases in a property tax.

-* DEBENHAMS - Debenhams, Britain's second largest department store group, said on Thursday its Chief Executive Michael Sharp would step down sometime in 2016.
+* DEBENHAMS - Britain's second largest department store group, said its Chief Executive Michael Sharp would step down sometime next year following media reports that investors wanted a change at the top of the company.

 * LONDON STOCK EXCHANGE GROUP - London Stock Exchange Group posted a rise in its third-quarter revenue from continuing operations, aided by growth at all its divisions.